Chukotka sled dog: Characteristics

 Chukotka sled dogs are prized for their high endurance, strength, ability to work and trainability.
 They should have a friendly disposition as required for working in teams.
+They have double coats and come in a variety of colors.
 Males and females of this dog are 53–65 cm at the withers.
 Roald Amundsen wrote: "At dog sledding these Russians and Chukchi are ahead of everyone, whom I could see."
 Unlike other Arctic dogs which are multifunctional, Chukotka sled dogs are selected strictly for fuel efficiency during long-distance runs.